hagrin/security/research-papers/cryptocurrency/mstr.md

 The TLDR here is easy - MSTR is a momentum based equity and right now the momentum is picking up speed in the wrong direction.
 MSTR will need something significant to happen in the above action items to turn around the momentum or mNAV is heading for 1 or, even worse, negative.
 Otherwise, even with BTC price appreciation, there is now a higher probability that MSTR might underperform BTC and the mNAV just continues to deteriorate.
 Even with a BTC price appreciation from this date, there is a significant increase in probability that MSTR is no longer a beta BTC play.

+## 22 September 2025 - "Spaceballs 2: The Search for More Yield"

+Yield ...

 ## References
 Bitcoin Treasuries - https://treasuries.bitbo.io/microstrategy/<br />
 MSTR Financial Documents - https://www.microstrategy.com/financial-documents<br />